 Community engagement also gives your brand a front seat to listen in on your audience’s feedback, thoughts, problems, interests & hobbies, and more.
 This information is essential to have when it comes to content planning, building target audiences, creating marketing strategy, and establishing overall business goals.

-- Increase Website Traffic, Referral Rates, and Sales Leads
+Increase Website Traffic, Referral Rates & Sales Leads

 Studies have shown that social media engagement numbers correspond with visits to a company’s website.
 One of the main reasons why a business’ website becomes successful is because of their active and consistent interactions with their customers.
 Additionally, if your customers follow your social media accounts and enjoy your content, they’re more willing to refer your products or services to others.
 Lastly, buying audiences are engaged audiences.
 People prefer to use services or purchase products from companies that they have interacted with beforehand.